I’m a systems analyst who thoroughly studied Medicare for my own needs and aim to help you understand its complex matters with this review.

 So, You’ll Soon Be 65

-Everyone has different needs based on how healthy or unhealthy they may be, and differing financial situations as well.
-For that reason I can't tell you specifics with what to do.
-But I will tell you what I learned through my own research and decision-making to get the most out of Medicare.
+Everyone has different needs based on how healthy or unhealthy they are and differing financial situations as well.
+For that reason, I can't tell you specifics about what to do.
+But I will tell you what I learned through my research and decision-making to get the most out of Medicare.